MrJohnZoidberg/Snips-Wecker/README.md

 |-----|-------|
 |siteId|*String* - Site where the alarmclock is ringing|
 |room|*String* - Room name where the alarmclock is ringing|

+## Troubleshooting

+- I can't receive some MQTT messages from the Alarmclock.

+    Some MQTT clients may have a package size limit, so you won be able to receive messages with a larger payload than the limit size until you increase this.
+E.g. in the library `PubSubClient` for the Arduino the package limit is 128 bytes.
+In the file `<Arduino libraries folder>/PubSubClient/src/PubSubClient.h` the constant `MQTT_MAX_PACKET_SIZE` must be increased.
+How much?
+It depends on how many alarms you will create.

 ## Coming soon...